thomasptharakan/Bootstrap-Portfolio/README.md

-# Thomas Tharakan - Portfolio Website
+# Thomas Tharakan - Bootstrap Portfolio Website

 ## Description

 This repository ("about-me") contains the code for a static portfolio website.
 The current website contains a few details about me, my avatar image and links to a few of the projects I have worked on.

-The Website is built using html and css and has been optimised with comments and and appropriate use of semantic tags.
-The site is responsive and has been configured for Desktops (>=900px+), smaller screens (<900px) screens.
+The Website is built using html, css and makes use of the bootstrap framework.
+The site has been optimised with comments and and appropriate use of semantic tags.
+The site is responsive and has been configured for Desktops

-Link to hosted site : https://thomasptharakan.github.io/about-me/
+Link to hosted site : https://thomasptharakan.github.io/Bootstrap-Portfolio/